FieriFerret/FierriFietPlugins-SubRosa/readme.txt

 ~~old version (not anymore)--

 Updated Version 2.0
-No code by other JPXS staff members is included in this version post to this commit.
+No code by other JPXS staff members is included in this version post to commit c727e52

 This plugin uses the GPL-3.0 license https://www.gnu.org/licenses/gpl-3.0.en.html